zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

 [Msdiv 174] (# msdiv174) # msdiv174 .ref .msdiv} (15 - 5)

 [APZ 174.1] (# apz174.1) # apz174.1 .ref .apz} " The person
-Runs in all directions. ”Hull is a hull animal, raga hula, dveshahula, Moha means dimension, vision, grief, doubt.
+Runs in all directions.
+"Hull is a hull animal, raga hula, dveshahula, Moha means dimension, vision, grief, doubt.
 What is Raga Hula, in some mind Whether there is an attachment or a bond, paragraphs ((2-2) 1 and (1-3) must apply) Abhidhya is the root of greed and evil.
 This is Raga Hulai.